kwaledesign/Coding-Standards/css.md

 ## Working with Partials
 Partials in Sass begin with an underscore and are not compiled into final output unless they are included within a Sass file.
-Using Sass `@import` includes all partials after compiling and does not incure an additional http request as they do in regular CSS.
+Using Sass `@import` includes all partials after compiling and does not incur an additional http request as they do in regular CSS.
 For this reason, partials should be used for all base, component, and layout styles.
 These partials should then be included into a single core Sass file which provides the opportunity to easily turn styles on